How to Become a Licensed Professional Counselor in Idaho

 To become a clinical professional counselor in Idaho, you are required to have 2000 hours in post licensure client contact experience.
 This will be earned over time span of two years.
 This can also be earned in any state.
 You are required to have at least 1,000 supervised hours any verified clinical professional counselor.
 The remaining hours you have left be supervised by a psychiatrist, clinical, counseling psychologist, clinical social worker, or family and marriage therapist.
 For every 30 hours, you will need one-hour face-to-face supervision.

-You can use the Idaho state licensing board to apply for a counselor application.
+You can use the Idaho State Licensing Board to apply for a counselor application.
 If the counseling program you attended was not accredited by CACREP, you will need to fill out addendum I. You will also need to attach verification of supervision as well as practice.
 This will need to be signed and notarized by the supervisor you had and then will need to be returned in a secure, sealed envelope.

 The requirement for you to submit all these materials is seven days prior to the following board meeting.

-Counselor Career Outlook In Idaho
+Counseling Career Outlook In Idaho